thi-ng/umbrella/examples/router-basics/README.md

-This example is based on the [create-hdom-app](https://github.com/thi-ng/create-hdom-app) project template and is the most advanced example in this repo thus far.
+This example is based on the [create-hdom-app](https://github.com/thi-ng/create-hdom-app) project template and is one the most advanced example in this repo thus far.
 Features covered:

 - App & component configuration